 Clinical Gerontology Branch

-The Clinical Gerontology Branch focuses on research which characterizes physiological changes across the human life span that influence the risk of age-related diseases/conditions.
+The Clinical Gerontology Branch focuses on research which characterizes physiological changes across the human life span that influence the risk of age-related diseases/conditions and, the identification of therapeutic targets or interventions to promote healthy aging.
 Specific aspects of changes across the life span include:

-Early- and mid-life influences on later life health and function.
-Identify significant changes occurring in early and mid-life and their consequences for clinically significant subsequent changes in later life.
+- Early- and mid-life influences on later life health and function.
+Identify significant changes occurring in early (especially during postnatal growth and development) and mid-life, their underlying factors and consequences for clinically significant subsequent changes in later life.
 Many factors that change between youth and middle age may be early steps, essential precursors, or predisposing factors, in pathologic processes that do not become symptomatic until old age.
-(These may include factors that do not change much at later ages.)
-Similarly, early life events may have consequences that do not become apparent until much more advanced age.

-Exceptional survival.
+- Exceptional survival.
 This includes the identification of protective factors contributing to exceptionally healthy aging as expressed by exceptional longevity, exceptional "health span" or exceptionally slow rates of physiologic decline, and to test human interventions with potential to contribute to exceptionally healthy aging.
-Identifying factors that contribute to long and healthy life can lead to improved interventions that can help delay or prevent the onset of age-related disease and disability and can increase the time that older persons spend in good health.